buqhek/power_outages_analysis/README.md

  frameborder="0"
  ></iframe>

-For my categorical pipeline, I decided to use sklearn's `SimpleImputer` here, too, but this time to fill missing values with the most frequent value of each feature.
-Again, because this is a univariate `SimpleImputer`, it looks at each feature to fill the missing values with the most frequent value.
-I also used a onehotencoder so my categorical data can be used
+For my categorical pipeline, I decided to use sklearn's `SimpleImputer()` here, too, but this time to fill missing values with the most frequent value of each feature.
+Again, because this is a univariate `SimpleImputer()`, it looks at each feature to fill the missing values with the most frequent value.
+I also used a onehotencoder so my categorical data can be used.

 This is what my categorical preprocessor looks like: